Pensionfriend's Investment Advisory Philosophy

 1. Cost is a dominant factor

 Cost is a dominant factor for a long-run investment.
 Most people underestimate the impact of cost on their long-term returns.
-Therefore,
+For this,

-• We are strongly skeptical of the outperformance promised by high cost funds.
-Many fund managers cherry-pick the data they show you so it seems they outperform and this then justifies their high fees.
+• We are strongly skeptical of the outperformance promised by high-cost funds.
+Many fund managers cherry-pick the data they show you, so it seems they outperform, which justifies their high fees.

 • Fortunately, we nowadays have very low-cost ETFs.